SSyncropel Docs

 cp ~/.syncro/hub.db ~/.local/share/syncropel/backups/hub.db.before-$(date +%Y%m%d-%H%M%S)

-The daemon does not need to be stopped — SQLite's WAL makes this safe — but it does need to not be in the middle of a heavy write burst.
+The instance does not need to be stopped — SQLite's WAL makes this safe — but it does need to not be in the middle of a heavy write burst.
 Watch spl status first.

 Restore